Student and Campus Services Office

 Child care for WSU-Rochester students is available on the UCR campus.
-Students may request information by contacting the UCR Child Care Center at 507.285.7232.
+Students may request information by contacting the UCR Child Care Center (507.285.7232).

-WSU-Rochester is equipped with technology for interactive television (ITV) and computer systems that link UCR students with the Winona campus and the world.
-The UCR Goddard Library houses a large student computer lab and a laptop rental center.
+WSU-Rochester is equipped with state-of-the-art technology for interactive television (ITV) and computer systems that link UCR students with the Winona campus and the world.
+The computer facilities consist of multiple smart classrooms, an open computer lab, and a laptop rental center.
 All labs allow students access to mainframes on the Winona campus.

 Housing and Dining